ReasonFoundation/pension_crawler/README.md

 export VAR_NAME=VAR_VALUE
 ```

-Than source the .bashrc file to load the environment variables into your current environment.
+Then source the .bashrc file to load the environment variables into your current environment.

 ```
 source ~/.bashrc